elatov/elatov.github.io/_posts/2012-11-23-installing-be2iscsi-version-4-1-334-3-on-bl495c-g6-for-nc553m-cnas-causes-esxi-host-to-psod.md

 	bus-info: 0000.0e:00.0

-And I didn&#8217;t see another PSOD.
+And I didn't see another PSOD.
 I then re-installed *be2iscsi* version 4.1.334.3 on the same host.
 I then rebooted one more time and no PSOD occurred.
 It looks like I needed to update the *be2net* driver first, before applying the latest *be2iscsi* driver.